 The Office keeps Trustees informed about relevant issues including those relating to the compliance of Charity Commission guidance, governance, employment law, insurance, investments and benefit changes.
-Trustees and Staff are also able to attend more formal training sessions provided by our advisors and other bodies and a number of these have occurred during the year
+Trustees and Staff are also able to attend more formal training sessions provided by our advisors and other bodies.